 The hot exhaust alone is not enough to ignite the fuel.
 Exhaust in the burner cans is cooled by secondary air to keep the temperature of the turbine blades within limits, which is too low to auto-ignite JET fuel.

 Fuel consumption is increased as is thrust and speed, which could result in the aircraft being flown to far from base on afterburner and not being able to fly back (or to any airport) on the fuel remaining.

-Ignition of the afterburner must be realised under different circumstances as varying airspeeds, mixture strengths, gas flow rates and altitudes.
+Ignition of the afterburner must be realized under different circumstances as varying airspeeds, mixture strengths, gas flow rates and altitudes.
 Cooling of the inside of the tailpipe is done by a layer of cooler air to protect it against flame temperatures of over 1500°C.